graphopedia-xyz/graphopedia/choropleth-map/index.md

 The purpose of a choropleth map is the representation of changes in data across geographic regions.
 For this, the data needs to be normalized which means the data must be expressed in rates or ratios.

 To create a choropleth map, one needs a single variable and a color value scale that encodes the values of that variable.
-It is possible to create a bivariate, or two-variable, choropleth map by creating two color scales, making them semi- transparent and overlaying them. [^stevens]
+It is possible to create a bivariate, or two-variable, choropleth map by creating two color scales, making them semi-transparent and overlaying them. [^stevens]

 Color in choropleth maps is especially important because
 1. colors influence a reader's perception of patterns in the map or makes readers see patterns where there are none;